Golf-Scheffler two behind leader Morikawa after early-morning arrest | Sports-Games

 "Just kept it in front of myself, and look, I've been putting great so far since Augusta, so it's nice to just kind of keep that trend going," said Morikawa.
 "Hit a few good close shots, few wedge shots, take advantage of the short holes, the par-5s and for the most part didn't really make any big errors, other than the last hole, just that approach shot."

-Belgian Thomas Detry (67) was in the clubhouse level with Scheffler with Austin Eckorat (67) was a further shot back.
-Northern Irishman Rory McIlroy, bidding to win his first major in a decade, was one of seven players four shots off the lead after the first round and went out with the late starters, two groups behind Schauffele.
+Mark Hubbard (68) and Belgian Thomas Detry (67) were in the clubhouse level with Scheffler while Austin Eckorat (67) was a further shot back.
+Northern Irishman Rory McIlroy, bidding to win his first major in a decade, was one of seven players four shots off the lead after the first round and went out with the late starters and was even par through six holes.

 Defending champion Koepka, who was five shots off the pace after the first round, also went out late and looking to inch closer to becoming the event's first repeat winner since he successfully defended the title in 2019.
-Tiger Woods, who opened with a one-over-par 72, also went out in the afternoon wave and will likely have to improve if he hopes to make the projected even-par cut line.
+Koepka was one under through six holes.
+Tiger Woods, who opened with a one-over-par 72, also went out in the afternoon but was sitting well outside the projected one-under-par cut line.

-Woods made a rough start, however, and was three over through two holes after carding a triple-bogey at the second that left him at four over par.
+Woods made a rough start to the second round and reached the turn in five-over 40 after a front nine that include two triple-bogeys, a bogey and two birdies.
 The start of the second round was delayed 80 minutes after a worker with one of the tournament vendors was killed after being struck by a shuttle bus outside Valhalla Golf Club.

 "This is heartbreaking to all of us involved with the PGA Championship.
 We extend our sincere condolences to their family and loved ones," the PGA of America said in a statement.